pleb/blog/posts/minimal-nextjs-blog-part1-hello-world.md

 ## Directory structure

-Because I can't run Next.js without the pages directory, I'll add the ones I envisage that I'll need at this point.
+Because I can't run Next.js without the pages directory, I'll it and the ones I envisage that I'll need.

 My folder layout will be like so:
- - pages (react pages)
+ - pages (react pages. *known Next.js directory*)
  - posts (blog posts in markdown format)
- - public (static files, such as screenshots etc.)
+ - public (static files, such as screenshots etc. *known Next.js directory*)
    - Note: these files are served from /
- - components (react components)
+ - components (react components. *known Next.js directory*)

 ## Index page

 Obviously, when the project is empty there's nothing to serve so next I'll add my IndexPage component.
-To do this, I'll create an Index.tsx file under the pages directory with the following component code
+To do this, I'll create an Index.tsx file under the pages directory with the following component code:

 ```jsx
 import React from 'react'